 Often, the Freakiness Shame sentiment plays a great role here: she wants to be "normal" and have a normal romance but she somehow got deformed; she immediately becomes ashamed of her body because it isn't normal.
 And it's not until her love interest points out that she is still beautiful despite (or even due to) not being normal that she suddenly sees this, too.

-The most common explanation is that the character believes themselves to be some kind of "freak", thinks Humans Are The Real Monsters, and is scared of being tracked down by a Torches and Pitchforks mob and/or a Mad Scientist, forobviousreasons.
+The most common explanation is that the character believes themselves to be some kind of "freak", thinks Humans Are the Real Monsters, and is scared of being tracked down by a Torches and Pitchforks mob and/or a Mad Scientist, forobviousreasons.
 Sometimes it's justified when, say, a character now looks like the enemy or another reviled species, or their culture involves torching anyone with a tail.
 Only if these attitudes are consistent with the world they inhabit however - unless the point is that the character is being too pessimistic about people's capacity for tolerance.
 Sometimes they'll look for a "cure".
 Ironically, if they manage to remove the fantastic feature they won't become happy, and tend to feel like a Broken Angel instead.

 See also Beautiful All Along, Freaky Is Cool and Nightmare Fetishist.
 Can be considered a Distaff Counterpart to Beast and Beauty (although neither tropes is actually strict on which gender it can be applied to - see the quote above).
 Compare Beauty to Beast and the Uncanny Valley.
+Compare and contrast Transformation Horror,

-There's also a darker example in the case of Shizuo and Saika: Not only is Saika's the only declaration of love Shizuo's ever had in his life, but it's for the very reason he's been ostracized and come to hate himself for: his uncontrollable strength and violent temper.
+A darker example in the case of Shizuo and Saika: Not only is Saika's the only declaration of love Shizuo's ever had in his life, but it's for the very reason he's been ostracized and come to hate himself for: his uncontrollable strength and violent temper.
 Given that Saika is an EmpathicEvilYandereWeapon, Shizuo wisely rejects the offer in favor of the opportunity to finally use his power for good — namely, kicking Saika's ass.

 In Detective Conan, it's revealed that one of Dr. Agasa's childhood friend's was a half-Japanese girl named Fusae Campbell Kinoshita.
 She was very self-conscious of her hair color; her fondest memory of her childhood is Dr. Agasa claiming that he liked her hair.